celinephil/Client-And-Server-Development/README.md

 Computer scientists are unique individuals that provide a specific expertise in the tech industry.
 Though this can be a very broad statement, computer scientists are the true brains behind technology.
 What they do, matters, because their work goes unnoticed especially when it comes to business functions.
 They play a major role in businesses running and without them business structures can crumble.
 My work on this type of project can help a company to do their work better because the companies and  team members can efficiently benefit from data being found fast and effectively.

 ## Challenges
 While building the Dashboard web application, I encountered a challenge.
 Though, I was able to come overcome it.
 The challenge was formatting the chart and geolocation map so that they would be side by side.
-I was able to overcome this by going back to my readings and taking notes that I can refer to when necessary.
-Another challenge was Apporto itself.
-Apporto was not as reliable since it can get really slow at loading data to the screen.
-This in turn is time consuming.
-Despite the challenges, I had a great time constructing this web application and I do believe that my hard work paid off.
+Additionally, the functionality of my dashboard wasn't up to my standards.
+Despite, I overcame these challenges by being more attentive to each detail and the CRUD operation to ensure that everything flowed all together.
+Despite the challenges, I truly enjoyed working on this project to create a successful dashboard using various tools and resources.

 ## Screenshots :camera_flash:
 ### Starting State of the dashboard
 ![StartingState](https://user-images.githubusercontent.com/88872392/236719473-3be568d7-bbff-4fd8-8b06-d582c03d5413.png)
 ![Reset2](https://user-images.githubusercontent.com/88872392/236719483-5e8ffd1b-ac82-4e80-ab35-d25963dd7eb5.png)